karthikchintala1/jasper2/_drafts/building-dynamic-linq-expressions.markdown

 }
 {%endhighlight%}

-In the above code snippet, we declared a Func delegate at the top and based on the property name we will assign the necessary linq query to the func delegate and return the func.
+In the above code snippet, we declared a Func delegate at the top and based on the property name we will assign the necessary linq query to the func delegate and return the delegate.

-Once we get the dynamic LINQ query from the method, we will apply that on a list of user data.
+Once we get the dynamic LINQ query from the method, we will apply that delegate on a list of user data.
 {%highlight csharp%}
 var dynamicExpression = GetDynamicQueryWithFunc(propertyName, value);
 var output = userData.Where(dynamicExpression).ToList();
 {%endhighlight%}

+But, this solution doesn't satisfy some of us atleast for the word "dynamic" because we've leveraged with switch-case.
+Now, let's do the real dynamic LINQ querying with Expression trees.